varsha-vishwanath/citadel/Writeups.md

 ## Solve
 **Flag:** `citadel{add_vinegar_twice}`

 The clue from the description was to look at Panchiko's latest album: Ginkgo.
 We had to particularly look at track 8 which was "Vinegar".
-Now I didn't know what cipher vinegar was supposed to hint at so I just googled "Vinegar cipher" only to find out that the cipher I was supposed to use was "Vinegere".
-After I realized that, I realized I could find an online decoder tool and, as the description said, use "Gingko" as my key.
+Now I didn't know what cipher vinegar was supposed to hint at so I just googled "Vinegar cipher" only to find out that the cipher I was supposed to use was "Vigenère".
+After I realized that, I realized I could find an online decoder tool and, as the description said, use "Ginkgo" as my key.
 It turned out that the decoded text tossed me another challenge to decipher the flag using the same cipher but with "Panchiko" as the key.
-After decoding the vinegere cipher twice, I got the flag.
+After decoding the vigenère cipher twice, I got the flag.

 ## New Learnings
 I learned what the vingere cipher was and kind of looked into how it works as well.
 It's a way to encrypt messages using a keyword that essentially decides how much you shift the message.